 The arrival of more and more settlers concerned nearby Indian tribes.
 The result was a Yakima uprising and the Indian Wars of 1855-56.
 A company of volunteers was organized at Vancouver to guard the fort while regulars were away fighting Indians.
 Fearing the friendly Klickitats on the Lewis River would join the hostiles, the volunteers ordered them into Vancouver Barracks.

 But tired of the arrangement, some Klickitats quietly packed up and left.
 The volunteers immediately followed, overtaking them at a place about 10 miles north of Vancouver.
 Although some Indians fired into the air a few times, the soldiers were able to persuade them to return to the fort peacefully.

 One man was killed.
 The Klickitats leader, Chief Umtux, was found dead.
 Some blamed the death on a hot-headed soldier, while others blamed the chief's own men.

 Nevertheless, people began calling the area Battle Ground and when A.M.
 Richter platted the town in 1902, he made the name official.
-Battle Ground was incorporated as a city in 1951 when provisions for water, sewer, and police and fire protection became necessary.
+The city of Battle Ground was incorporated in 1951 when provisions for water, sewer and police and fire protection became necessary.